 What I was planning on writing a blog post about this morning is our new DNS infrastructure, so I will end with a bit more detail on that.
 As described above, one of the main benefits is that DNS updates are even faster than before.
 In the past, DNS files were replicated every minute or so.
 Now changes are pushed instantly to our entire network.
 While that wasn't a great thing last night, in general we believe it is a big benefit to our publishers and makes us the fastest updating global authoritative DNS in the world.

 The update to the DNS systems also includes hardening against some of the new breed of DNS-directed DDoS attacks we've begun to see.
 Going forward, this will help us provide even better protection against larger and larger attacks.
-Our goal is to stay ahead of the bad guys and ensure that everyone on CloudFlare has state-of-the-art protection against attacks.
+Our goal is to stay ahead of the attackers and ensure that everyone on CloudFlare has state-of-the-art protection against attacks.

 I apologize again for those of you who experienced downtime as a result of our mistake.
 We will learn from it and continue to build redundancy and resiliency into CloudFlare in order to earn your trust.